ADVRHumanoids/kyon_config/README.md

 ## Network overview

 The robot network is a dedicated LAN (`10.24.15.0/24`) managed by the onboard router.
-Two PCs live on this LAN:
+Three PCs live on this LAN:

 | Host | Role | IP |
 |---|---|---|